rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

 **Current Research Projects**

-**Robust deep learning for uncertain environments:** Develop novel learning algorithms for robust decision making given misinformation and uncertainty from the environment.
+**Bayesian deep learning for uncertain environments:** Develop novel learning algorithms for robust decision making given misinformation and uncertainty from the environment.
 This provides a synergy of neural networks with modular, multi-task and transfer learning.
 Applications in dynamic and uncertain environments includes time series and pattern classification.

-**Bayesian deep learning:** Employ synergy of Bayesian inference with Markov Chain Monti Carlo (MCMC) methods to address uncertainty quantification in emerging deep learning methods.
-Collaborators: Prof. Sally Cripps, Centre for Translational Data Science.
+We employ synergy of Bayesian inference with Markov Chain Monti Carlo (MCMC) methods to address uncertainty quantification in emerging deep learning methods.
+Collaborators: Prof. Sally Cripps, Centre for Translational Data Science; Prof. Junbin Gao, USyd Business School.

 **Solid Earth evolution:** The solid Earth evolution project considers Bayesian inference and machine learning for landscape dynamics (BayesLands).
-Collaborators: Prof. Dietmar Muller and Dr. Tristan Salles, School of Geosciences.
-Prof. Sally Cripps, Centre for Translational Data Science.
+Collaborators: Prof. Dietmar Muller and Dr. Tristan Salles, School of Geosciences; Prof. Sally Cripps, Centre for Translational Data Science.

-**Reef Modelling:** Provide uncertainty quantification using Bayesian inference for reef modelling (BayesReef).
-Collaborators: A/Prof. Jody Webster and Dr. Tristan Salles, School of Geosciences.
-Prof. Sally Cripps, Centre for Translational Data Science.
+**Reef modelling:** We provide uncertainty quantification estimation of free parameters using Bayesian inference for reef modelling (BayesReef).
+Collaborators: A/Prof. Jody Webster and Dr. Tristan Salles, School of Geosciences; Prof. Sally Cripps, Centre for Translational Data Science.

+**Mineral exploration:** We use sysnergy of machine learning, geo-physical forward models, and Bayesian inference for robust location of sites for mineraral prospecting and exploration.
+Collaborators: Prof. Chris Clark, Dr. Hugo Olierook (Curtin University); Prof. Sally Cripps, Centre for Translational Data Science;   Prof. Dietmar Muller, School of Geosciences

 **Machine consciousness:** Develop computational models of machine consciousness that simulate aspects such as personality, affection, and reasoning.